MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/enable-users-for-phone-system.md

 - [Synchronize users to the cloud and assign licenses](synchronize-users-to-the-cloud-and-assign-licenses.md) (performed using Office 365).

-- [Move on-premises users to Skype for Business Online](../../skype-for-business-hybrid-solutions/move-users-from-on-premises-to-skype-for-business-online.md) (performed using Windows PowerShell on-premises, but using your Office 365 administrator credentials).
+- [Move on-premises users to Skype for Business Online](https://docs.microsoft.com/en-us/SkypeForBusiness/hybrid/move-users-from-on-premises-to-skype-for-business-online) (performed using Windows PowerShell on-premises, but using your Office 365 administrator credentials).

-- [Enable users for Enterprise Voice online and Phone System in Office 365 Voicemail](enable-users-for-enterprise-voice-online-and-phone-system-voicemail.md) (performed using Remote PowerShell).
+- [Enable users for Enterprise Voice online and Phone System in Office 365 Voicemail](enable-users-for-enterprise-voice-online-and-phone-system-voicemail.md) (performed using Remote PowerShell.